mrcavalcanti/mosaicoo/docs/sources/enterprise/reporting.md

 Report branding:

 - **Company logo URL** - Company logo displayed in the report PDF.
-Defaults to the Grafana logo.
+Defaults to the Mosaicoo logo.

 Email branding:

 - **Company logo URL** - Company logo displayed in the report PDF.
-Defaults to the Grafana logo.
+Defaults to the Mosaicoo logo.
 - **Email footer** - Toggle to enable report email footer.
 Select **Sent by** or **None**.
 - **Footer link text** - Text for the link in the report email footer.
 Defaults to "Grafana".
 - **Footer link URL** - Link for the report email footer.